 Academic study completed in support of an internship experience with a partner institution.
 An Allegheny faculty member assigns and evaluates the academic work done by the student.
 May be repeated for credit.
+Prerequisite: Permission of instructor.

 EXL 594 - Experiential Learning Travel Seminars